hu-macsy/lama_old/doc/user/developer/logging.rst

 - DEBUG should be chosen for DEBUG mode
 - INFO should be chosen in RELEASE mode
 - TRACE should be set in case of serious problems
-- OFF should be used only for benchmarking.
+- OFF might be used for benchmarking.

 As logging does not cause much overhead when it is switched off at runtime, the DEBUG level is usually the first choice.
 The TRACE level might cause some overhead as it might be used in